cgvwzq/sop-covert-channels/README.md

 2. Sender waits the referee, creates `N` iframes and switch the `referee`
 3. Receiver waits for `referee`, reads `sender.length` and gets `N` as `sender.length-init`
 4. If not `EOF`, go to `2`

-In the online page you can find further details and a couple more of test cases that have been fixed.
-I also added a bonus covert-channel by using timing measurements.

 ## Side channel example
 As an example, the `history.length` test case can also be abused to leak the user's navigation history.